-Creation & Development Fee4: 0.50% Maximum Sales Charge: 0.50%
+Creation & Development Fee : 0.50%

+Maximum Sales Charge: 0.50%

-Percentages are based on a \$10.00 per unit offering price.
-For unit prices other than \$10.00, percentages of initial sales charge, creation and development fee, and deferred sales charges will vary.
+unit offering price.
+For unit prices other than ge, creation and development fee, and deferred

+\$10.00, percentages of initial sales charge, creation and development fee, and deferred sales charges will vary.
 Early redemption will still cause payment of the deferred sales charge.
 The table above shows the initial offering period sales charges only.
 The creation and development fee is a charge of \$.050 per unit collected at the end of the initial offering period.
 If the price you pay exceeds \$10 per unit, the creation and development fee will be less than 0.50%; if the price you pay is less than \$10 per unit, the creation and development fee will exceed 0.50%.
 In addition to the sales charges listed, UITs are subject to annual operating expenses and organization costs.

-Portfolio Holdings as of February 28, 2018:
+Portfolio Holdings as of October 25, 2018: